Larry Walker: Early life and amateur career

 Larry Kenneth Robert Walker Jr. was born on December 1, 1966, in Maple Ridge, a suburb of Greater Vancouver in British Columbia, to Larry Sr., and Mary Walker, both of Scottish descent.
 Larry Jr. was the youngest of four boys, Barry, Carey and Gary.
 The five men often played together in a fastpitch softball league, frequently all in the same starting lineup.
 Walker grew up passing much of his free time playing street hockey, especially as part of a group of boys in the backyard and driveway of another boy named Rick Herbert.
 In that group was future Hockey Hall of Famer Cam Neely, who became one of Walker's close friends.
 Walker dreamed of a career in the National Hockey League (NHL) as a goaltender, only casually playing an occasional baseball game during the summer.

 He played hockey and volleyball at Maple Ridge Secondary School; baseball was not offered.
 One of his boyhood idols was NHL goalie Billy Smith, winner of four consecutive Stanley Cups from 1980−83 during Walker's teenage years.
 Walker sharpened his skills by blocking shots against Neely.
 Brother Carey, also a goaltender, was drafted by the Montreal Canadiens in the 12th round of the 1977 NHL Draft.

 Junior hockey

-At the age of 16, Walker was offered tryouts with Junior A teams in Regina, Saskatchewan, and Kelowna, British Columbia, however, he was cut from both teams., however, Herbert made the Regina Pats.
+At the age of 16, Walker was offered tryouts with Junior A teams in Regina, Saskatchewan, and Kelowna, British Columbia, however, he was cut from both teams, while Herbert made the Regina Pats.
 Other offers Walker received were from Western Hockey League teams, including Swift Current, which he toured.
 After seeing substandard conditions there, he decided that he no longer wanted to pursue hockey once he arrived at the rink, and subsequently focused his athletic aspirations on baseball.